swcarpentry/website/_posts/2016/03/2016-03-28-announcing-osg-school.md

 title: "Announcing the Open Science Grid User School 2016"
 date: 2016-03-28
 time: "11:30:00"
-category: ["noticed", "open science grid"]
+category: ["Noticed", "Open Science Grid"]
 ---

 If you could access hundreds or thousands of computers for your scholarly work, what could you do?